SiddharthSunilPatil/house_price_advanced_regression/README.md

 **5. Training the model**

 5.1.
 Copy the relative paths for train and test data from step 4.2.
 5.2.
 In the src/components/data_ingestion.py file, paste these relative paths in line 26 and 27 as shown below.
-            train_df=pd.read_csv('relative path for train dataset')
+            train_df=pd.read_csv('relative path for train dataset').
             test_df=pd.read_csv('relative path for test dataset').